“By the Prime Matrix! Fortress Maximus alone might be too much for us to handle!”

 - We could try to reach these numbers, and maybe even exceed them, by actually including Bold and Tough effects.

 We'll consider these aspects later on.
-Without further knowledge of the battle cards in wave 5, digging deeper than this into Fortress Maximus' mechanics is probably pointless.
 But, hopefully, this is enough to give us a reference point to start thinking about ways of building the deck.